darkrazor99/basicUserInterface-to-import-CSV-into-a-MySQL-database-using-PHP/readme.md

 |column1 | column2 | column3 | column4 | column5 |
 |data 1  | data2   | data 3  | data 3  | data 4  |
 ```
-where column1 column2 and so on will be the name of the fields inside the database and the data will be the input for each column
+where column1 column2 and so on will be the name of the fields inside the database and the data will be the input for each column.

+I add a sample CSV file incase you need a refence.
 ## Getting Started

 no need to create a database just head to includes/databaseinfo.php and edit the variables according to your convenience